-What is the Discovery Phase?
+What Is the Discovery Phase?

-- determine precisely a project scope and goals;
+- determination of project scope and goals;

-- assist in building a market-driven product;
+- assisting in building a market-driven product;

 How to Understand You Need Discovery: Top Criteria

-What Happens in Discovery Phase?
+What Happens During the Discovery Phase?

 Who Is Involved in the Project Discovery Team?

-What Are the Benefits of the Discovery Phase?
+What Are the Benefits Of the Discovery Phase?

 Don’t try to save on discovery

 Seriously, this is the best time to ask anything that’s been bothering or confusing you.
-This is the best time to discuss all your ideas and concerns, and set the goal of the discovery phase.
+This is the best time to discuss all your ideas and concerns and set the goal of the discovery phase.
 Don’t be afraid to question anything related to the project development, users’ needs, allocation of resources, team members, etc. You’re also advised to challenge assumptions and provoke the team to generate ideas and discuss possible solutions.

 Involve more team members

-The more key specialists related to the project are engaged into discussions, analysis, and research — the better.
+The more key specialists related to the project are engaged in discussions, analysis, and research — the better.
 First, this allows you to benefit from the expertise and experience of each of them.
-As they say, truth springs from argument.
+As they say, truth springs from an argument.
 Second, when all the team members are familiar with the project’s background and know its essence, you’ll achieve much better results in a shorter timeline.

-Key Deliverables of the Project Discovery Phase
+Key Discovery Phase Deliverables

-How Do I Start a Product Discovery?
+How Do I Start a Project Discovery?

-So, you have a project you want to launch and require specialists to conduct the discovery phase for you?
-Do you need someone to evaluate your idea and estimate the resources required for its realisation?
+Do you have a project you want to launch and require specialists to conduct the discovery phase?
+Do you need someone to evaluate your idea and estimate the resources required for its realization?
 DashDevs is here to help with that all!
-The company has delivered hundreds of products and know how to make the discovery phase fast, yet efficient and productive.
-Contact us to get guidance or assistance with any of your requests!
+The company has delivered hundreds of products and knows how to make the discovery phase fast, efficient, and productive.